Kazuyo Sejima is a principal of SANAA, a Tokyo-based architecture and design firm she co-founded with Ryue Nishizawa in 1995.

 Kazuyo Sejima studied at the Japan Women’s University where she received a master’s degree in architecture in 1981.
 Shortly thereafter she worked in the office of architect Toyo Ito.
 Kazuyo Sejima has taught at Princeton University and Tama Art University among other institutions, and with her partner Ryue Nishizawa curated the 12th International Architecture Exhibition of the Venice Biennial in 2010.
 She and Ryue Nishizawa were named Pritzker Architecture Prize Laureates that same year.

-Tickets for this event in Zellerbach Hall cost $3 and will be available for sale on Saturday, April 1 starting at 10am.
-Please visit the Berkeley Events page to purchase.
+Tickets for this event in Zellerbach Hall cost $3 and are available for purchase here.